U-Alberta/ADaPT-ML/README.md

 Follow these guidelines to see where you can contribute to expand the system's functionality and adaptability.
 The following items are on ADaPT-ML's "wish list":
 - a configuration file that can be used by the label-studio, data-programming, and modelling projects to automatically create the classification task directory for label studio, a coding schema for annotators, the Enum object that stores values that the Labeling Functions use, the ModelResponse schema for deployment, and anything else where it is important to have consistency and maintainability in the classification task name and classes.
-- a main UI with links to all of the different UIs, buttons that can run commands to sample data, move files, and run end-to-end experiments, forms for submitting new classification tasks, an interface that makes writing labeling functions easier, etc.
+- a main UI with links to all of the different UIs, buttons that can run commands to sample data and run end-to-end experiments by returning the `EXP_ID` and `RUN_ID` within mlruns for a successful and performant Label Model and End Model, forms for submitting new classification tasks, an interface that makes writing labeling functions easier, etc.
 - implement some algorithms that can take a representative sample of a table in CrateDB for training data creation.
 - implement classification algorithms in addition to the MLP.
-- determine the best method for updating the CrateDB tables with worker labels, gold labels, Label model labels and probabilities, and model predictions and probabilities to eliminate the need for reading and writing DataFrames to disk.
+- determine the best method for updating the CrateDB tables with worker labels, gold labels, Label Model labels and probabilities, and End Model predictions and probabilities.
-- perhaps a separate project for creating a flexible feature store.
+- a separate project for creating a flexible feature store.